 June 2019

 "We can have complete confidence in the deposit-refund system, which recycles all recovered containers.
 This system has been tried and tested for 35 years.
-Bringing back your refundable/returnable containers to dépanneur or to the supermarket is an activity that avoids wasting resources, and meets the principles ofcircular economy," explains Normand Bisson, President of Consignaction.
+Returning redeemable containers dépanneur supermarkets is an activity that prevents waste of resources and is in line with the principles ofcircular economy,circular economysays Normand Bisson, president of Consignaction.

-In Quebec, Consignaction manages to recover 76% of refundable/returnable containers in circulation, year after year.
-However, every day, over 1.3 million returnable bottles and cans, whether made of glass, plastic or aluminum, are thrown away and eventually end up in landfill.
+In Quebec, Consignaction manages to recover 76% of redeemable containers circulation each year.
+However, every day, more than 1.3 million returnable bottles and cans, whether made of glass, plastic, or aluminum, are thrown away and eventually end up in landfills.

-• Returnable cans and bottles returned to the merchant are 100% recycled.
+• Redeemable cans and bottles returned to the merchant are 100% recycled.

-• deposit-refund provides financial support for social organizations and individuals in need, and has created thousands of jobs across Quebec.
+• There deposit-refund provides financial support to social organizations or people in need and has helped create thousands of jobs across Quebec.

 • The energy saved by recycling a single plastic bottle can power a computer for 25 minutes.